EliziumNet/Loopz/Elizium.Loopz/docs/Get-FormattedSignal.md

 ### -EmojiOnly

-Changes what is returned to be a single only whose formatted as EmojiOnlyFormat.
+Changes what is returned, to be a single value only, formatted as EmojiOnlyFormat.

 ```yaml
 Type: SwitchParameter